thomaswong25520/thomaswong25520.github.io/_posts/2025-07-17-kafka_cluster_membership_blog.md

 - The broker 2 still appear in the Replica because broker was assigned as one of the replicas

 - The ISR did remove broker 2 as it is now down or out-of-sync (here down), so it is not in the ISR

+In this hands-on, we’ve tested a common real-world scenario: broker failure and how Kafka handles partition leadership reassignment in response.
+This kind of failure is frequent in production environments and understanding how Kafka maintains availability and consistency is critical.
+In future experiments, we’ll explore deeper production-grade scenarios such as controller failover, under-replicated partitions, rolling broker restarts, and consumer resilience to give a more complete view of Kafka’s fault-tolerance mechanisms